 Contemporary Photographers Lecture Series

-Topics have covered the evolution from daguerreotype to digital photography, alternative processes, street photography, photography as fine art, social justice, New York City as a subject, contemporary photography abroad, the relationship between cinema and photography, paradise and dystopia, family, intimacy, sexuality, memory, humor, censorship, working on assignment, photographic work at the New York Times and The New Yorker, the genesis of a book, towering figures from the past and their influence today, the smallest things and the universe.
+Topics have covered the evolution from daguerreotype to digital photography, alternative processes, street photography, photography as fine art, social justice, New York City as a subject, photography abroad, the relationship between cinema and photography, paradise and dystopia, gender and sexuality, family, intimacy, memory, humor, censorship, working on assignment, photographic work at the New York Times and The New Yorker, the genesis of a book, towering figures from the past and their influence today, the smallest things and the universe.

 Come join the fun!

 Details and videos from previous Contemporary Photographers lectures are available via the sidebar on the right under Archives (select Month/Year) or Category (select Lectures or Videos).